LeonSering/axonium/README.md

    python3 axonium.py
    ```

-2. Open a folder with TIF-images of axons (e.g. the images in examples_images/)
+2. Open a folder with TIFF-images of axons (e.g. the images in examples_images/)

 3. Select an image on the left panel.